lexical-lsp/lexical/pages/intelligence.md

-In order to have this level of intelligence of elixir code, we need to search both beam files and source code to discover relevant parts and locations of elixir and erlang code, index them an make them searchable.
+In order to have this level of intelligence of elixir code, we need to search both beam files and source code to discover relevant parts and locations of elixir and erlang code, index them and make them searchable.
 This is a large task that will not be accomplished in one commit, and this document will help to lay out the scope of the work, as well as collect thoughts and drive the implementation.

-Code intelligence will be oragnized into the following discrete areas:
+Code intelligence will be organized into the following discrete areas:

 * **Discovery** - Finding points of interest in the project's codebase, dependencies and elixir core modules
 * **Caching** - Writing the discovered items to disk and ensuring the index is up to date with the state of the project at *all times*.
 The goal here is to never have to delete the `.lexical` directory.